kuma35/thinking-forth-translate/chapter6.rst

 and use the same approach for ``TOPMARGIN``.

 But what if we should later redesign the pattern, so that the width changed, or perhaps the gap between the boxes?
-We’d have to recompute the left margin ourselves.
+We\’d have to recompute the left margin ourselves.

 In the Forth environment, we can use the full power of Forth even when